openstack/devstack-plugin-ceph/README.md

 * Installs Ceph (client and server) packages
 * Creates a Ceph cluster for use with openstack services
-* Configures Ceph as the storage backend for Cinder, Cinder Backup, Nova & Glance services
+* Configures Ceph as the storage backend for Cinder, Cinder Backup, Nova, Manila (not by default), and Glance services
 * Supports Ceph cluster running local or remote to openstack services

 As part of ```unstack.sh``` | ```clean.sh```: